Teenage Mutant Ninja Turtles (2014) - Review

 Image: Paramount Pictures

 Unfortunately, her time in the unnamed "journalism school" couldn't help her common sense, either.
 She repeatedly does her best to sabotage herself and her career by trying to convince people, including her hard-ass boss whom everyone respects and fears, that there are mutant ninja turtles in New York.
-Somehow, she is shocked and mortified that, after acting like a crazy person with a crazy story, she loses her job when she tried to convince her boss a second time that there are mutant ninja turtles, with no evidence.
+Somehow, she is shocked and mortified that, after acting like a crazy person with a crazy story, she loses her job when she tries to convince her boss a second time that there are mutant ninja turtles, with no evidence.

-There is even some rather creepy and tasteless lines about how "hot" Meghan Fox is, including an erection joke, from Michelangelo.
+There are even some rather creepy and tasteless lines about how "hot" Meghan Fox is, including an erection joke, from Michelangelo.
 There's no need for a line like that.
 It's dumb and it's weird.
 The fact that they're not even the same species only further illustrates the filmmakers' childish ignorance.
 When your main characters are a woman and giant turtles (which have completely different sex organs than humans), there's no reason for jokes like these.
-Keep the inter-species erotica to yourself Bay and friends!
+Keep the inter-species erotica to yourself, Bay and friends!

 Dwm-2015-10-11-14-37-08-66-1038x576.png